 6. Lover’s Leap Waterfall

 A short hike from Pedro’s Tea Estate through the tea plantations, the Lovers’ Leap Waterfall can be found.
-This waterfall is especially in the raining season quite big and totally worth the visit.
+This waterfall is especially big in the rainy season and totally worth the visit.

 Info: Bring water as well as proper shoes for the hike – even though it is not so steep or challenging, the path to the waterfall might be slippery.